Landlords Dundee | Property Management Company Dundee

 1. We offer a free estimate of your property’s free-market rent

 No obligations, no fees and no fuss; just give us a call, and we can arrange a quick and professional estimate of your property’s market rent.

 2. We understand how to make your property stand out

-When marketing your property, we use every tool we have to make it stand out in the local property market.
+When marketing your property, we use every tool to make it stand out in the local property market.
 This includes ensuring your property is advertised on all web portals, property sites (such as Zoopla limited and Rightmove) and social media platforms.

 3. We prioritise finding the right tenants for your property

 We believe high-quality properties deserve high-quality tenants.
 While other property management companies may look for the easiest route to fill a vacancy, this can lead to more costs and stress in the long term.
 We seek out the most suitable tenants for every property we manage.

 4. We organise strict checks for potential tenants

 With reference and credit checks and gathering all the necessary information, we ensure that a prospective tenant is financially stable to continue rent payments.

 5. You’ll have our support 24/7

 Our support doesn’t end once a vacancy is filled.
 We’ll continue to help you manage all the aspects of property rental and offer advice from landlord responsibilities to current updates in the property market.

 6. We take over the hard work for you

 You can sit back and collect your income as we take on all the hard work for you.
 We’ll help find tenants, organise inspections, manage any repairs and any other work that needs doing to your property.